 The engine and airbag lights are some of the dashboard lights that you need to take a particular interest in.
 Airbags are designed in such a way that they inflate whenever there is a collision.

-However, faulty sensors can cause your airbag light to be continuously on.
-The question that comes to mind for many drivers is, “can you remove the airbag light without a scanner or blowing it up in the process?”
+However, faulty sensors can cause your airbag light to remain continuously on.
+The question that comes to mind for many drivers is, “Can you remove the airbag light without a scanner or blowing it up in the process?”

 Airbags are lifesavers when you are speeding and hit another car head-on or hit a stationary object.
 If you do not have an airbag, you could find yourself being thrown through the windscreen.
 When you hit something at high speed, your car will start to decelerate, and this will activate an accelerometer that triggers the airbag circuit.

 The airbag circuit has a heating element that is activated through an electric current.
-This heating element promotes an explosion inside the airbag that generates a harmless gas rapidly.
+This heating element promotes an explosion inside the airbag that rapidly generates a harmless gas.
 Most of the airbags use sodium azide as the explosive element and the gas produced can either be argon or nitrogen.
-This gas floods the airbag and causes it to expand, hence protecting the driver from injuries by occupying the steering wheel and at times the side.
+This gas floods the airbag and causes it to expand; hence, protecting the driver from injuries by occupying the steering wheel and at times the side.
 The airbag acts as a cushion.